jacobdensford/jacobdensford.com/pages/adventure-planning.md

 ---
-title: "Adventure Planning for Tabletop Roleplaying Games"
+title: "Adventure Planning"
-subtitle: "My method and order for planning adventures for tabletop roleplaying games, as well as tools and resources for doing so."
+subtitle: "My method and order for planning and running adventures for tabletop roleplaying games, as well as tools and resources for doing so."
 tags:
   - pages
   - games